Editor’s Note: Changes made on November 29, 2017

 In this article, we will discuss the process of hiring a bankruptcy attorney.
 It isn’t overly complicated, but this guide will provide you with all the resources necessary to make an informed decision.

 Facing bankruptcy is overwhelming and stressful.
 Taking that first step is hard but also key to a long term solution.
 Psychologists recognize the anxiety that associates with “the first step” and suggests breaking it down into as many manageable pieces as possible.2 Our advice is to start by simply making a list of bankruptcy attorneys.
 You can search the web for “bankruptcy lawyers in my town,” look in a phone book, or ask your friends and family for names.
-Good online resources include:
+See our listings below:

 Your list doesn’t have to be very long.
 You may come across more attorneys later on.
 A handful to a dozen names is all it takes for now.
 This gets the ball rolling by giving you options and the confidence to take the next steps.

 Narrow Down that List by Doing Your Research

 Now that you’re armed with a list of potential attorneys, you are ready to refine it.
 You wouldn’t try a new restaurant without checking it on Yelp.
 Why shouldn’t you do the same when hiring a lawyer?

 There are a myriad of websites out there to help you find attorneys and we’ve compiled a list to help you navigate through them and to understand what to look for.

 The easiest way to start narrowing down your list of attorneys is to make sure they are well qualified to practice law.
 The legal industry is a highly regulated field due to the nature of the work.
 Only those who have gone through the necessary training and education can call themselves a licensed attorney.